Grodzisk Mazowiecki railway station

-Grodzisk Mazowiecki railway station is a railway station serving Grodzisk Mazowiecki in Grodzisk Mazowiecki County, Poland.
-It is classed as Category B on the classification of Polish railway stations and is served exclusively by Koleje Mazowieckie, which runs services from Skierniewice to Warszawa Wschodnia.
+Grodzisk Mazowiecki railway station is a railway station serving Grodzisk Mazowiecki in Grodzisk County, Poland.
+It is classed as Category B on the classification of Polish railway stations and is served exclusively by Masovian Railways, which runs services from Skierniewice to Warszawa Wschodnia.

 It was built as part of the first stage of the Warsaw–Vienna railway: the 30 km stretch from Warsaw to Grodzisk Mazowiecki opened on 14 June 1845.
 The station became a through station on 15 October 1845 when the line to Skierniewice was opened.

 Train services

 The station is served by the following service(s):